medic/cht-gateway/README.md

 This is the API specification for communications between `medic-gateway` and a web service.
 Request and response bodies in both directions are formatted in JSON.

-The the entire API should be implemented by a web service at a single endpoint, e.g. https://example.com/api/sms
+The entire API should be implemented by a web service at a single endpoint, e.g. https://example.com/api/sms

 ## Headers